tgc-bot/FourAcesContracts/Membership.md

     5. For instances where the player(s) or Dealer gets a blackjack (Ace + Ten card), then see above.

-9. The Dealer shall, once all other players have finalised their hands, continue to hit with their hand until they either go bust or reach a value of 17 or greater.
+9. The Dealer SHALL, once all other players have finalised their hands, continue to hit with their hand until they either go bust or reach a value of 17 or greater.

-10. Players may only split or double if they have not yet done any other action
+10. Players MAY only split or double if they have not yet done any other action

 11. The Staff make the ultimate decision of who, and how much, has been